FRANKLIN INN restored in 1963 Pennsylvania Railroad Livery - July 2011 - Photo by Alex Mayes

 The Amtrak number is: 800957

-For charter information, please contact:
+For charter information please contact us.

 History of the Franklin Inn

 Pennsylvania Railroad #8258 Franklin Inn was built by The Budd Company in 1949 as a twenty-one (21) roomette sleeper.
 It was built according to plan #9513 in lot 9967, diagram 289.
 The coach was constructed with 41-NP-11 trucks, and was painted in a Tuscan Red livery with gold lettering and black roofs.
+A diagram of the original floor plan can be found here.

 Cars” website, as well as a picture of sister car, Ashtabula Inn.